standup-raven/standup-raven/CONTRIBUTING.md

 * [Set up the project](#project-setup).
 * Edit or add any relevant documentation.
-* Make sure your changes are formatted correctly and consistent with the rest of the documentation.
+* Make sure your changes are formatted correctly and are consistent with the rest of the documentation.
 * Re-read what you wrote, and run a spellchecker on it to make sure you didn't miss anything.
 * Write clear, concise commit message(s) using [conventional-changelog format](https://github.com/conventional-changelog/conventional-changelog-angular/blob/master/convention.md).
 Documentation commits should use `docs(<component>): <message>`.
 * Go to https://github.com/standup-raven/standup-raven/pulls and open a new pull request with your changes.